Nobody should start college without learning how to deal with stress in college.

 It actually does work!

-You’re Going to Be OK.
+You’re Going To Be OK.

 As you can see, there are a good number of things you can do to help you manage stress, and learning how to deal with stress in college isn’t as hard as you probably thought it was before you found this article.